 Kilimanjaro International Airport is located an hour east of Arusha (40 kms).
 Arusha does have another domestic/regional Airport which is located close on the western outskirts of Arusha city, most flights to parks and major Tz and regional centers use this airport.

 Zanzibar International Airport is located 7kms (15 minutes) from the centre of Stone Town.

-Tanzania is a democratic state, which works on a parliamentary system, presided over by the Prime Minister and the President (currently President Jakaya M Kikwete).
-Presidential and parliamentary elections are on a five year cycle.
+Tanzania is a democratic state, which works on a parliamentary system, presided over by the Prime Minister and the President (currently President – Doctor John Pombe Magafuli).
+Presidential and parliamentary elections held on a five year cycle.
 The CCM (Chama Cha Mapunduzi) party are presently in power, as they have been since the late President Nyerere presided over the first elections in the late 80′s.
 Tanzania is a safe and harmonious state, which includes the islands of Zanzibar, Pemba and Mafia.